UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 |       Y        |             Mutual & Membership Benefit             |
 |       Z        |                       Unknown                       |

-These offer a finer sub classification that builds on the Industry Group classification framework.
+These offer a more detailed subclassification that builds on the Industry Group classification framework.

 ### Level 3 and 4: Division and Subdivision

-Levels 3 and 4 are alphanumeric values that reference additional subclassifications for the Industry Group - Industry Combinations above.
-There are too many for a simple table and hence will be explored with [`ntee_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/ntee_preview.html) in the below sections.
+Levels 3 and 4 consist of alphanumeric values that reference additional subclassifications corresponding to the Industry Group—Industry combinations above.
+There are too many for a simple table and will be explored with [`ntee_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/ntee_preview.html) in the upcoming sections.

 ### Level 5: Organization Type